-If someone you know has been arrested in Washington State for a third DUI, they will very likely need to post bail to be released from jail.
+If someone you know has been arrested in Washington State for a Third DUI Offense, they will very likely need to post bail to be released from jail.
 Cash or a bail bond will have to be posted with the court to secure their release after a third DUI.
 The judge at the first hearing may require that the person wear an ankle GPS bracelet or carry a portable breath alcohol monitoring device during the time their case is pending.
 Hefty consequences are imposed upon a third DUI conviction in Washington State, even if the priors were a long time ago or in another state.
-The judge must sentence the person to certain mandatory minimums if this is a third offense in 7 years, however the judge can always impose up to the maximum penalty allowed by the law, even if the prior offenses occurred outside of that time period.
+The judge must sentence the person to certain mandatory minimums if this is the third offense in 7 years, however, the judge can always impose up to the maximum penalty allowed by the law, even if the prior offenses occurred outside of that time period.

 For a third DUI conviction within 7 years, with a breath alcohol result less than .15, or a marijuana level of 5 ng or higher, or if the person was driving under the influence of any drug, the penalties include: